The JavaScript programming language is used to make web pages interactive and dynamic.

 4. Test Your Website for JavaScript Feasibility

 Google is capable of crawling and understanding most types of JavaScript easily.
 It also has a unique mechanism for interacting with JavaScript in different frameworks.
-Despite that, SEO guys must test their site to not let their optimization efforts go in vain.
+Despite that, SEO guys must test their sites to not let their optimization efforts go in vain.

 5. Let Search Engines have HTML Snapshots